 Since July 2004 consultancy and development work has been provided to a large number of clients across the country and beyond.
 (See the home and portfolio pages.)
 The most significant of those clients was Learndirect for whom I built 2 public facing web sites and an Intranet.
 All in Joomla.
 I also wrote my first Joomla extensions for them, converting a large suite of MI scripts written in Perl to four Joomla components and some associated modules.
 Also a reporting system called Datastore.
 (2006-2008.)

 During 2004 and 2005, a lot of work was done integrating multimedia front-end applications written in Flash MX 2004 with server-side databases (MySQL) and scripts.
 (PHP and Perl.)
 Much use was made of Flash's XML support during this work.

-A lot of projects were also developed using customised versions of the open-source Mambo CMS (now Joomla) and several with osCommerce.
+A lot of projects were also developed using customised versions of the open-source Mambo CMS and several with osCommerce.

 The company specialises in finding the most cost-effective solutions for it's clients.
 To this end it will recommend using existing open-source applications where appropriate and customising them to fit the clients needs exactly.

 Where a suitable open-source application is not appropriate or even available, then it will produce bespoke applications for the client as necessary.

 |Last Updated on Wednesday, 26 November 2014 06:06|